47188inesmartins/PROJECT/README.md

 ### Project and Seminar

->Our project is a web api for scheduling services.
+>Our project is a web api for scheduling services on any company.
-We have as a base scenario hairdressers.
-Hope you like it ;)
+> Hope you like it ;)

 **Contributors**